 - (d) Connector road to Route 1.
 Should the owner of Block 8, Lot 18 redevelop its property, the developer of Block 8, Lot 8 shall cause an easement to be provided granting direct two way access from the access road off of Route 1 to Block 8, Lot 18 on the West Windsor Township Tax Map as of the effective date of this ordinance.
 Should Block 8, Lot 18 be redeveloped, the costs to upgrade and maintain the access connector roadway and any modifications to the existing curb, or as may be required by NJDOT, shall be paid by the owner of Block 8, Lot 18.
 The portion of the connector roadway not already completed shall be constructed by the owner of Block 8, Lot 18.
 An easement so providing shall be a condition of development approval in the R-5C District and shall become effective upon the demolition of all structures and redevelopment of Block 8, Lot 18 as of the date of the adoption of this ordinance and redevelopment of such lot. - (e) Road and driveway connections from main roads shall be located at grade and not below the crest of vertical curves. - (f) Vehicular connections to adjacent properties may be provided where appropriate. - (g) Access ways, but not parking spaces, are permitted on adjacent lots when in common principal ownership.
 An easement shall be provided therefor. - (h) Pedestrian circulation. - [1] Comprehensive on-site pedestrian circulation shall be provided. - [2] Pedestrian connections shall be provided to Block 8, Lots 10.03, 24, 10.02, and 54 on the West Windsor Township Tax Map as of the effective date of this Ordinance. - (i) Bikeways.
 Bicycle access shall be combined with motor vehicle access and identified with an appropriate street marking such as a sharrow or striped shoulder outside of vehicle lanes or provided as a separate parallel system adjacent to motor vehicle access.
-Width and design guidelines for all bikeways shall be as provided in Section 200-36C(3)(c)[2] of the West Windsor Township Land Use Ordinance. - C. Parking and Loading Requirements. - (1) Off-street parking.
-The standards set forth in the RSIS shall govern all off-street parking, except for the standards that govern the size of parking spaces, circulation in parking structures, and compact parking, which shall conform to the standards in Section 200-29M(6) of the West Windsor Land Use Ordinance.
+Width and design guidelines for all bikeways shall be as provided in Section 200-36C(3)(c)[2] of the West Windsor Township Land Use Ordinance. - (j) A comprehensive bicycle and pedestrian plan shall be provided.
+Consideration shall be given to linking pedestrian and bicycle circulation features to adjoining open space amenities, as determined to be appropriate and feasible.